bondarukoleh/testCafe_playground/info.md

     }
     "appCommand": "node server.js" /* before tests */
-    "appInitDelay": 3000 /* wait for application to launched with the appCommand option to initiali */ "concurrency": 3 /* Specifies the number of browser instances that should run tests concurrently. */ "selectorTimeout": 3000 /* implicit timeout before get the locator */ "assertionTimeout": 1000 /* implicit timeout before fail the assertion */ "pageLoadTimeout": 1000 /* implicit timeout */
+    "appInitDelay": 3000 /* wait for application to launched with the appCommand option to initiali */ "concurrency": 3 /* -c in CLI, Specifies the number of browser instances that should run tests concurrently. */ "selectorTimeout": 3000 /* implicit timeout before get the locator */ "assertionTimeout": 1000 /* implicit timeout before fail the assertion */ "pageLoadTimeout": 1000 /* implicit timeout */